Bachelor of Science in Community and Regional Planning

 Recent student work

-The City of Martesndale, Iowa (population 421, 2022) requested the CRP 432 studio to update their comprehensive land use plan.
-As part of their scope of work, studio members prepared a community profile; conducted a community survey; led two community engagement workshops, met routinely with the City Clerk, the Mayor and members of the City Council, prepared land use map updates, developed strategies for growth that included a new residential and commercial neighborhood and industry options.
-The students designed creative visuals that demonstrated trail connectivity to a residential development district, new municipal and recreational facilities.
+The City of Martensdale, Iowa (population 421, 2022) requested the CRP 4320 studio to update their comprehensive land-use plan.
+As part of their scope of work, studio members prepared a community profile; conducted a community survey; led two community engagement workshops; met routinely with the city clerk, the mayor and members of the city council; prepared land-use map updates; and developed strategies for growth that included a new residential and commercial neighborhood and industry options.
+The students designed creative visuals that demonstrated trail connectivity to a residential development district and new municipal and recreational facilities.

-Comprehensive Land Use Plan and Capital Improvement Plan for Center Point, IA
+Comprehensive Land-Use Plan and Capital Improvement Plan for Center Point, Iowa

-The City of Center Point, Iowa (population 2579, 2020) requested the CRP 432 studio to update its comprehensive land use plan and to create a complementary capital improvement plan.
-Students prepared a community profile, conducted a community survey, led two community engagement workshops, met routinely with the City Administrator and members of the City Council, prepared land use map updates, developed strategies for growth that included a downtown economic node, designed expanded trail connectivity to downtown and proposed new residential development districts.
+The City of Center Point, Iowa (population 2579, 2020) requested the CRP 4320 studio to update its comprehensive land-use plan and to create a complementary capital improvement plan.
+Students prepared a community profile; conducted a community survey; led two community engagement workshops; met routinely with the city administrator and members of the city council; prepared land-use map updates; developed strategies for growth that included a downtown economic node; designed expanded trail connectivity to downtown and proposed new residential development districts.

 Yocom Park and Mobility Plan, Chariton, Iowa